 It confuses many people at the start, but I’m sure that you’ll get used to it.

-How Aperture Affects Exposure?
+How does Aperture Affect Exposure?

 Remember about the eye thing that was mentioned before?
 Well, it answers this question too.

 Pupils become bigger to allow more light to be absorbed.
-Giving us (and also animals) an ability to some degree, see in the dark.
+Giving us (and also animals) an ability to some degree, to see in the dark.

 Larger apertures allow more light to enter the sensor.
 This results in photos ending up with more exposure.
 It also conveniently reveals the small details of your subject.